n8nhackers/n8n-nodes-brightdata/README.md

 1. **User Interaction via Form**:
     - The user submits a form where they can select categories (such as appliances, cell phones, etc.) and provide their email address.
 This triggers the workflow to gather personalized deals based on their input.
 2. **Data Extraction**:
-    - Once the form is submitted, the workflow calls **BrightData** community node to scrape data from the MediaMarkt website (`https://www.mediamarkt.es/es/campaign/campanas-y-ofertas`) using a proxy service.
+    - Once the form is submitted, the workflow calls **Bright Data** community node to scrape data from the MediaMarkt website (`https://www.mediamarkt.es/es/campaign/campanas-y-ofertas`) using a proxy service.
 The data is retrieved in JSON format.
 3. **HTML Content Extraction**:
     - The raw HTML content from the website is extracted, focusing on the title and body, which are key to processing the content for recommendation.
 4. **Recommendation Generation using OpenAI**: